 Payments will be made on a reimbursement basis.
-This means the grantee pays for services, products, or supplies; submits invoices; and is then reimbursed by the State.
+This means the grantee pays for services, products, or supplies; submits invoices and proof of payment; and is then reimbursed by the State.
 It generally takes six to eight weeks to receive payment after grantee submits a completed payment request.